 Laser Cataract Surgery

-The ophthalmologists and eye doctors and Slade & Baker Vision performed the first laser cataract surgery in the United States on February 25, 2010, with the LenSx® femtosecond laser.
+The ophthalmologists and eye doctors at Slade & Baker Vision performed the first laser cataract surgery in the United States on February 25, 2010, with the LenSx® femtosecond laser.
 While traditional (manual) cataract surgery is considered to be one of the safest and most successful procedures performed in medicine, laser cataract surgery has significantly improved the precision of several of the most critical steps in cataract surgery.

 With laser cataract surgery, the doctors at Slade & Baker Vision will customize your procedure to your eye’s unique characteristics, resulting in better visual outcomes while potentially making cataract surgery even safer.